John0207/John0207.github.io/README.md

 	<li>Consistent spacing and indentation, and continuous overall cleanup of the code.</li>
 	<li>Functions
 		<ul>
 			<li>Many functions were extracted out of the code and separated into separate files based on what they do, with much clearer names.
 The database file is a great example of how I was able to do this.
-I originally got the idea to do this from watching [Robert Martin’s series “Clean Code”.](https://www.youtube.com/watch?v=7EmboKQH8lM).
+I originally got the idea to do this from watching Robert Martin’s series Clean Code.
 After originally extracting just a few functions, I incorporated the process to the database functions based on feedback from my instructor.
 In one of the videos in the series, Martin mentions that this will “result in a lot of functions”, but that the trade-off for this is code that “reads like well written prose”.
 While there are a few extra functions, a reader can clearly find where the execution of my code begins.
 Additionally, because of the clearly named functions, they can understand how the code works quickly as well.</li>
 			<li>The LCD background color function was reordered to check for most likely case first to be more efficient.</li>
 			<li>I extracted code from the function which calculates the background color of the LCD into Boolean environment functions such as too_cold() which makes the code much more readable and easy to work with.</li>
 		</ul>